jddelia/WonderQ/README.md

 ## Scaling

-This system can be scaled by adding more server
+This system can be scaled by adding more servers.